hapijs/catbox-memory/README.md

   `Buffer` data can be stored alongside the stringified data. `Buffer`s are not stringified, and are copied before storage to prevent the value from changing while in the cache.
 Defaults to `false`.

+Note: the maximum allowed value for `ttl` is `2^31-1`, which is around 24.8 days.
+If you need more than that use [big-time](https://www.npmjs.com/package/big-time).